Get thicker, fuller hair with dermatologist developed treatments

 Online therapy might help you deal with your postpartum emotions and get the help you need to address your symptoms.

-While hair loss in new moms is common, if your child’s first birthday has come and gone and you still notice thinning, it might be time to see a healthcare provider.
+While hair loss in new moms is common for new mothers, if your child’s first birthday has come and gone and you still notice thinning hair, it might be time to see a healthcare provider.

 What’s the best treatment for postpartum hair loss?
 A dermatologist, trichologist, or other healthcare professional can help you figure out the right hair loss treatments for you.
 They can also uncover whether there’s something bigger going on, like female pattern hair loss or a thyroid issue.